jeffdeliso/Rails_Lite_Gem/README.md

 get '/[CUSTOM_ROUTE]', to: 'notes#[CUSTOM_METHOD]'
 ```

+URL helper methods are created for your routes.
+To view these methods and all of your routes run:

+    $ railslite routes

 ### Models

 Models go in `app/models` and inherit from ApplicationModel.
 You can add methods to ApplicationModel at `app/models/application_model.rb`.
 Models have access to validations on presence, uniqueness and length, as well as, the lifecyle methods `after_initialize` and `before_validation`.
 Models also can have `belongs_to`, `has_many` and `has_one` using the same syntax as rails.
+Creating a `belongs_to` association will automatically create a validation for the presence of the `foreign_key` unless `optional: true` is included.

 ```ruby
 require 'bcrypt'